metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 </p>
 </details>

-Finally, we need to fund this wallet with devnet SOL:
+Next, we need to fund this wallet with devnet SOL:

 ```bash
 solana airdrop 2